vives-projectwerk-2-2020/LoRaWAN-antenna/README.md

 You should not scratch the antenna anymore, I have already adjusted this in the last version.
 For soldering it is best to start with the RF95 module and then the capacitors and the coil.
 Then solder the pins on the last.

+## Placing the installation

+If you have connected all the boards(main + solar + antenna), you can place this where you want.
+There are some things to keep in mind:

+* Place the installation in a place where connections can be made to a gateway.
+On [this](https://www.thethingsnetwork.org/map) map you can see where there is a gateway.
+If you want a map where you can see the range, it is best to use [this map](https://ttnmapper.org/).

+* Place the installation as high as possible.
+The higher, the fewer obstacles in the way and the greater the chance of connecting to a gateway.

+* Do not place the antenna under the solar panels or next to the solar panels.
+Because this will ensure that a lot of your range is gone.

+* The box you use should not be made of metal or a substance containing metal.
+[This](http://www.farnell.com/datasheets/2360495.pdf?_ga=2.70667346.396449874.1589637555-1552518953.1588835899&_gac=1.258009592.1589039175.CjwKCAjwqdn1BRBREiwAEbZcR9CB4ETaMQ7lKFncoM-7RMHN5OMiYtTP339AnwNVqZjWkSkDVfl0shoCSGMQAvD_BwE) box is ideal.
+The material from which the box is made is Polycarbonate.
+This does not contain metal.

+* The box with should be placed freely, not against a wall.
+Also make sure you are at a certain height.

+* Make sure the box is not completely closed.
+It is best to make 1 or 2 small holes at the bottom so that moisture can escape if condensation forms.